ymadoff/ryba/hdp/hdfs_nn.coffee.md

 does not store the data of these files itself.
 It’s important that this metadata (and all changes to it) are safely persisted to stable storage for fault tolerance.

+This implementation configure an HA HDFS cluster, using the [Quorum Journal Manager (QJM)](qjm) feature  to share edit logs between the Active and Standby NameNodes.

 ## Configuration

 The NameNode doesn't define new configuration properties.
 However, it uses properties